aseprite/aseprite/INSTALL.md

 You should be able to compile Aseprite successfully on the following
 platforms:

-* Windows 10 + VS2015 Community Edition + Windows 10 SDK
+* Windows 10 + VS2015 or VS2017 Community Edition + Windows 10 SDK
 * macOS 10.12.1 Sierra + Xcode 8.0 + macOS 10.12 SDK + Skia
 * Linux + gcc 4.8 with some C++11 support